AhmedYehiax/Tomato-app/README.md

 ## 📱 Overview

 TomatoConnect is a Flutter-based mobile application that bridges the gap between tomato farmers and buyers.
-The app features AI-powered plant disease detection, tomato quality assessment, farm discovery, and direct marketplace access.
+The app features AI-powered plant disease detection, tomato quality assessment, farm discovery.

 ### 🎯 Key Features